wmo-im/wis2box-training/documentation/docs/index.md

 This training requires the following tools:

-- Console/terminal to be able to run various command line tools
+- An instance running Ubuntu OS with Docker and docker-composer (see [training-environment](overviews/training-environment.md))
-- MQTT Explorer
+- SSH-client to access your instance
-- WinSCP
+- MQTT Explorer on your local machine

 ## Goals and learning outcomes